Ashford Road junction with Willington Street

 Willington Street in Maidstone gets very congested, especially at peak times.
 New homes and jobs will increase congestion, and could encourage drivers to use minor roads and indirect routes.
 The improvements are needed to improve road safety, traffic flow and journey times.
 Other benefits may include reduced congestion and improved air quality.

-Changes to the Ashford Road junction with Willington Street are being consulted on as part of the Keep Maidstone Moving schemes, designed to reduce congestion, travel times and pollution in Maidstone.
+Changes to the Ashford Road junction with Willington Street were consulted on as part of the Keep Maidstone Moving schemes, designed to reduce congestion, travel times and pollution in Maidstone.

 The proposals include: